basfora/cornell_templates/README.md

 LateX templates with Cornell University and Autonomous Systems Lab logos.

-Download this repository and modify files as you need
+Download this repository and modify files as needed.

 -----